iel-amra/Cub3D/readme.md

 ./cub3D [path_to_map]
 ```

-To start the first map of the game, enter the following command in your terminal :
+To start the normal map, enter the following command in your terminal :
 ```
 ./cub3D maps/normal.cub
 ```